-10. Urban safety and security strategies should be human rights-based, respect the rule of law and active promoting a culture of lawfulness.
-They should actively address cultures of violence, intolerance and corruption, with the aim to ensure that all people, institutions and governments in the city take care of and protect inhabitants, allowing them to live free from fear, crime and violence.
-The should also promote civic responsibility, social cohesion and solidarity.
+10. Urban safety and security strategies should be human rights-based, respect the rule of law and actively promote a culture of lawfulness.
+They should actively address cultures of violence, intolerance and corruption, with the aim of ensuring that all people, institutions and governments in the city take care of and protect inhabitants, allowing them to live free from fear, crime and violence.
+They should also promote civic responsibility, social cohesion and solidarity.